What We Do

 At the Animal Wellness Center of OC, we are passionate believers in improving and restoring the quality of life for our four-legged family members.

 Our integrative and holistic therapies complement Western medicine, with a gentle, alternative approach to treatment.
 AWCOC offers pet parents a wide range of wellness options, educational opportunities, and resources to help you make an informed decision about caring for your pet.
 Our treatments are designed to bring comfort and tranquility to your pet, calming their anxiety, and giving you peace of mind.
+All pets go through a thorough evaluation by one of our seasoned veterinarians before any treatment program can begin.

 Barb brings over 35 years’ experience with and knowledge of creative leadership to AWCOC.
 She has run successful global technology support and client service departments and senior projects in the financial services sector.
 Combined with her love for animals and proven track record in client services, opening a wellness center fulfills a lifelong dream of hers.